bej-syan/SimpleVocabularyTeacher/README.md

 By maintaining two-way communication with the server, WebSockets are a great tool for building interactive web apps.

+**Play**'s `WebSocket` handling mechanism is built around Akka streams.

+A `WebSocket` is modeled as a `Flow`, incoming WebSocket messages are fed into the flow, and messages produced by the flow are sent out to the client.

 **Play** deals with WebSockets in a special way.

 A WebSocket connection is established in two steps: